revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-- It depends on how we use "Hadoop".
-We can use the Hadoop whole ecosystem (HDFS, Hive, MapReduce, etc.), in this case, Spark is designed to fit well within the ecosystem.
-Otherwise,e we can refer to Hadoop MapReduce , in which , I think it's very likely that non-MapReduce engines will take over in a lot of domains, and in many cases they already have.
+- It depends on how we use "Hadoop".We can use the Hadoop whole ecosystem (HDFS, Hive, MapReduce, etc.), in this case, Spark is designed to fit well within the ecosystem.Otherwise,e we can refer to Hadoop MapReduce , in which , I think it's very likely that non-MapReduce engines will take over in a lot of domains, and in many cases they already have.

 </details>